My theater is not the product of one person’s efforts. I had a dream and many people helped me attain my dream of having a home theater.

 Don Stewart, of Stewart Filmscreen.
 Not only ended up taking my calls and having many long discussions with me about projectors, screen materials and his family’s business, but he also personally laid out and designed my screen and frame, customized for my theater, and initially using material not sold to consumers – only the military.
 When I had an issue with the tiny holes in the screen which allow sound to pass through causing moire problems, Don promised my next screen would be at their cost, and they made good on Don’s promise years after he retired!
 Great folks at Stewart.

-Over the years we have had many friends come watch movies, I’ll post some photos of some of these folks.
+Over the years we have had many friends come watch movies, TV series, and sports!
+I’ll post some photos of some of these folks on my Guests page.

 Below are the most of the people mentioned above.